cosmo0/retropie-arcade-overlays/README.md

 - Open the `configs` shared folder on you retropie installation (`\\retropie\configs\` on Windows, `smb://retropie/configs` on Mac)
 - **Recommended:** backup the folder content!
-- Copy the content of the overlays folder into the share, and overwrite the files.
+- Copy the content of the `configs` folder from the chosen overlay into the share, and overwrite the files there.
 - Copy the contents of the `roms` folder alongside your roms.

 ## Tools